sanmartial/task-management-system/README.md

 - Allow labels to be assigned to tasks for better organization.

 ### Notifications
-- Integrate a notification system, like email or Telegram, to notify users about task deadlines, comments, and other updates.
+- Integrate a notification system, as such email, to notify users about task deadlines, comments, and other updates.

 Enable two-factor authentication (2FA) for your Google account:
 Go to Google Account Settings.